-a.
-Intent: This Section is intended to:

-- 1. Improve the appearance of off-street parking areas and property abutting public rights-of-way, thereby reducing conditions which lead to community blight. - 2.
+- a.
+Intent: This Section is intended to: - 1.
+Improve the appearance of off-street parking areas and property abutting public rights-of-way, thereby reducing conditions which lead to community blight. - 2.
 Require buffering between conflicting land uses and conflicting Zoning Districts. - 3.
 Promote public health, safety and general welfare by reducing noise and air pollution, light glare, soil erosion and thermal heating of the environment. - 4.
 Protect and preserve the appearance, character and value of the surrounding neighborhoods and parks. - 5.
-Promote preservation of existing significant vegetation. - b.
-Application: A Landscape Plan shall be submitted with the Site Plan and shall include the following elements: - 1.
+Promote the use of native plant materials. - 6.
+Discourage the use of invasive plant materials. - b.
+Application: A Landscape Plan shall be submitted with the Site Plan and shall include the following elements - 1.
 Plan scale of not less than 1'' = 50' and north arrow. - 2.
 Existing and proposed topography. - 3.
 Location and type of all existing vegetation and wetlands. - 4.
 Location and size of all proposed plant materials. - 5.
 Zoning District classification of adjacent properties. - 6.
 Planting list for all proposed landscape materials indicating botanical and common names, sizes, root condition and quantities. - c.
 Standards and Criteria: - 1.
 All plant material shall comply with the most recent provisions set forth by the American Standard for Nursery Stock, ANSI Z60.1. - 2.
 Plant material shall be healthy, free of insects and diseases and physical damage. - 3.
 Unless otherwise specified, the minimum size for plant materials installed shall be as follows: